Statesboro STEAM Academy: Academics

 CCAT's Learning Perspective uses Howard Gardner's theory of multiple intelligences.
 Instead of textbooks, CCAT uses computers for much of its schoolwork and relies on the knowledge of its teachers to meet student needs.
 Statesboro STEAM will be relocating as found out 2019.

 School structure

-As of 2022, the current grades taught range from grade 5 to grade 12.
+The grades taught range from grade 4 to grade 12.
 Corliss Reese is the principal of the school.

 Sports

 Statesboro STEAM has a variety of sports teams, including men and women's basketball and cross country.
 STEAM also has an Esports team, playing Super Smash Bros.
-Ultimate and Rocket League.
+Ultimate, Rocket League, Mario Kart 8 Deluxe, and Pokemon.